-HERBIVORES (harmless)
+HERBIVORES (HARMLESS)

-TYPES: Small to large mammals
+Туре Small to Large Mammals

-NUMBERS: 1 - 1,000
+Number 1-1000

-MOVEMENT: Medium to very fast
+Move Medium to Very Fast

-IM/RS: 4/40 to 9/90

-STAMINA: 10 - 400

-ATTACKS: nil
+IM/RS +4/40 to +9/90

+Stamina 10-400

+Attack None

+Damage None

+Special Attack None

-SPECIAL DEFENSE Camouflage, odor secretion,
+Special Defense Camouflage, odor secretion, flight, numbers

-flight, numbers

-HABITAT: Alcazzar-migratory paths

-caver all terrain; summer
+Native World Alcazzar - migratory paths cover all terrain; summer only

-half only

-Alcazzar is the home of a wide variety of grazing animals that are no threat to other animals.
+DESCRIPTION: Alcazzar is the home of a wide variety of grazing animals that are no threat to other animals.
 These range from large herds of bison-like creatures to small flying animals that resemble a cross between a rabbit and a bat.